janet-lang/janet/README.md

 ### Unix-like

 On most platforms, use Make to build janet.
+The resulting binary will be in `build/janet`.

 ```sh
 cd somewhere/my/projects/janet